intel/neural-compressor/docs/source/tuning_strategies.md

 ### Usage

 `Basic` is the default strategy.
-It can be used by default if you don't change the `strategy` field in the `TuningCriterion`.
+It can be used by default with nothing changed in the `strategy` field of `TuningCriterion`.
 Classical settings are shown below:

 ```python
 from neural_compressor import config